brynne8/mariadb-documentation/sql-statements-structure/sql-statements/administrative-sql-statements/show/show-create-procedure/README.md

 statement, <code class="highlight fixed" style="white-space:pre-wrap">[SHOW CREATE FUNCTION](/sql-statements-structure/sql-statements/administrative-sql-statements/show/show-create-function/)</code>,
 displays information about [stored functions](/programming-customizing-mariadb/stored-routines/stored-functions/).

-Both statements require that you are the owner of the routine or have the [SELECT](/sql-statements-structure/sql-statements/account-management-sql-commands/grant/) privilege on the <a undefined>mysql.proc</a> table.
+Both statements require that you are the owner of the routine or have the [SELECT](/sql-statements-structure/sql-statements/account-management-sql-commands/grant/) privilege on the [mysql.proc](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/mysqlproc-table/) table.
 When neither is true, the statements display `NULL` for the `Create Procedure` or `Create Function` field.

-<strong>Warning</strong> Users with `SELECT` privileges on <a undefined>mysql.proc</a> or `USAGE` privileges on `*.*` can view the text of routines, even when they do not have privileges for the function or procedure itself.
+<strong>Warning</strong> Users with `SELECT` privileges on [mysql.proc](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/mysqlproc-table/) or `USAGE` privileges on `*.*` can view the text of routines, even when they do not have privileges for the function or procedure itself.

 The output of these statements is unreliably affected by the <a undefined>sql_quote_show_create</a> server system variable - see [http://bugs.mysql.com/bug.php?id=12719](http://bugs.mysql.com/bug.php?id=12719)